| | | | | | |

 your camino de santiago packing list depends upon the right backpack selection

-We highly recommend the Deuter Futura 28-liter backpack for women on the Camino.
+We highly recommend the Deuter Futura Hiking Backpack SL fit for women on the Camino.
+Here is the exact backpack (28 liters) that Lizz hiked with from REI.

 the right backpack for your camino de santiago packing list is crucial